alekspog1/jpl_api_example/README.md

 `pytest -v --gherkin-terminal-reporter`

 ## Local visual reports
 We use Allure framework to get visual reports.
-You will need install allure-cli to use this feature.
+You will need to install allure-cli to use this feature.

 ### Install allure
 #### Linux